Indonesia: economic and political overview | Octagona Ltd.

 – Persistence of significant social inequalities;

-- Risk of widespread price increases;
+– Risk of general price increase;

 In terms of foreign trade and its relationship with Italy, the main exporting countries in the Asian state are China, Singapore, Japan, the United States, Malaysia, and South Korea.
 Italy ranks only 23rd with a market share of 0.7%.
-Italy's exports to Indonesia increased by 25% in 2010 compared to the previous year, but the worrying fact is the steady decline in our market share: in 2002, made in Italy managed to export 1.3% of the total.
+Italy's exports to Indonesia increased by 25% in 2010 compared to the previous year, but the worrying fact is about the steady contraction of our market share: in 2002, made in Italy managed to export 1.3% of the total.
 This means that Italian exports increase because Indonesian imports increase (+40% in 2010 compared to 2009) but we continue to lose positions to other competitors.
 As far as Indonesian exports are concerned, the main destination countries are Japan, China, the United States, Singapore, South Korea, India and Malaysia.Italy ranks 15.place with an increase of 43% in the past year compared to 2009.
 Italy still ranks as the fourth largest exporting country in the European Union.

-Regarding foreign direct investment, the leading investor in Indonesia is Singapore (29.5%), followed by Hong Kong (10.2%) and the United States (10.2%).The sectors attracting the most investment are transportation and logistics (32.7%), mining (18%) and utilities (gas and water - 12.4%).
-Investments are concentrated 43.3% in the Jakarta capital area.
-The main products being imported into Indonesia are mineral fuels and mineral oils, as well as mechanical engineering products, machinery, electricity generation, diffusion and control equipment, mining products, machinery for industrial use, and construction and other products such as pipes, compressors, and pumps.
+With regard to foreign direct investment, the leading investor in Indonesia is Singapore (29.5%), followed by Hong Kong (10.2%) and the United States (10.2%): the sectors attracting the most investment are transportation and logistics (32.71% of total foreign direct investment), mining (18.1% of total foreign direct investment), and utilities (gas and water – 12.41% of total foreign direct investment).
+Investments are concentrated 43.31% in the Jakarta metropolitan area.
+The main products imported into Indonesia are mineral fuels and mineral oils, as well as mechanical products, machinery, equipment for the generation, distribution, and control of electricity, products for the mining sector, industrial machinery, and construction products—including pipes, compressors, and pumps.

 There are, however, doubts regarding the possibility of actual growth and resilience of the Indonesian economy, but all analyses converge in any case toward a very positive assessment that induces optimism.
 In particular, the lack of infrastructure is a major obstacle that can turn into a very good chance: the government has already launched a program to expand, modernize and restructure the sector.
 The banking sector also looks solid and reliable (it is practically in Chinese hands) and there is no religious pressure that can limit it.